EduhG/how-browsers-work/explanation.md

 ##Structure of Browsers
 This contains the main components of a browser.
 They Include:<br>
-1. The user interface
+1. The user interface.
-2. The browser engine
+2. The browser engine.
-3. The rendering engine
+3. The rendering engine.
-4. Networking
+4. Networking.
-5. UI backend
+5. UI backend.
-6. JavaScript interpreter
+6. JavaScript interpreter.<br>
-7. Data storage
+7. Data storage.

 1. _**The user interface:**_ This includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.<br>